jnshah014/StoryTime/docs/README.md

 ```
 **STEP 2:** Download the latest version of Python using [the link here](https://www.python.org/ftp/python/3.11.5/python-3.11.5-amd64.exe).

-**STEP 2:** Download the latest version of StoryTime and move the files onto your desktop.
-Download the folder using [the link here].
+**STEP 3:** Download the latest version of StoryTime and move the files onto your desktop.
+Download the folder using [the link here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fjnshah014%2FStoryTime%2Ftree%2Fmain%2Fversions%2Fversion-0.8.0).